 Interruptions.
 Landlord does not warrant that any of the services referred to above, or any other services which Landlord may supply, will be free from interruption and Tenant acknowledges that any one or more of such services may be suspended by reason of accident, repairs, inspections, alterations or improvements necessary to be made, or by strikes or lockouts, or by reason of operation of law, or causes beyond the reasonable control of Landlord.
 Any interruption or discontinuance of service shall not be deemed an eviction or disturbance of Tenant's use and possession of the Premises, or any part thereof, nor render Landlord liable to Tenant for damages by abatement of the Rent or otherwise, nor relieve Tenant from performance of Tenant's obligations under this Lease.
 Landlord shall however, exercise reasonable diligence to restore any service so interrupted.

-Interruptions.
-Tenant agrees that Landlord shall not be liable to Tenant for its failure to furnish gas, electricity, telephone service, water, HVAC or any other utility services or building services when such failure is occasioned, in whole or in part, by repairs, replacements, or improvements, by any strike, lockout or other labor trouble, by inability to secure electricity, gas, water, telephone service or other utility at the Project, by any accident, casualty or event arising from any cause whatsoever, including the negligence of Landlord, its employees, agents and contractors, by act, negligence or default of Tenant or any other person or entity, or by any other cause, and such failures shall never be deemed to constitute an eviction or disturbance of Tenant’s use and possession of the Premises or relieve Tenant from the obligation of paying rent or performing any of its obligations under this Lease.
+Interruptions. (a) Tenant agrees that Landlord shall not be liable to Tenant for its failure to furnish gas, electricity, telephone service, water, HVAC or any other utility services or building services when such failure is occasioned, in whole or in part, by repairs, replacements, or improvements, by any strike, lockout or other labor trouble, by inability to secure electricity, gas, water, telephone service or other utility at the Office Park, by any accident, casualty or event arising from any cause whatsoever, including the negligence of Landlord, its employees, agents and contractors, by act, negligence or default of Tenant or any other person or entity, or by any other cause and, to the extent permitted by law, such failures shall never be deemed to constitute an eviction or disturbance of Tenant’s use and possession of the Premises or relieve Tenant from the obligation of paying rent or performing any of its obligations under this Lease.
 Furthermore, Landlord shall not be liable under any circumstances for loss of property or for injury to, or interference with, Tenant’s business, including, without limitation, loss of profits, however occurring, through or in connection with or incidental to a failure to furnish any such services or utilities.
 Landlord may comply with voluntary controls or guidelines promulgated by any governmental entity relating to the use or conservation of energy, water, gas, light or electricity or the reduction of automobile or other emissions without creating any liability of Landlord to Tenant under this Lease.

 Interruptions.
 LESSOR shall not be liable to LESSEE for any compensation or reduction of rent by reason of inconvenience or annoyance or for loss of business arising from power and other utility losses, shortages or malfunctions, the necessity of LESSOR's entering the Leased Premises for any of the purposes in this Lease authorized, or for repairing the Leased Premises or any other portion of the Property however the necessity may occur.
 In case Lessor is prevented or delayed from making repairs, alterations or improvements, or furnishing any services or performing any other covenant or duty to be performed on LESSOR's part, by reason of any and all causes reasonably beyond LESSOR's control, LESSOR shall not be liable to LESSEE therefor, nor shall LESSEE be entitled to any abatement or reduction of rent by reason thereof, nor shall the same give rise to a claim in LESSEE's favor that such failure constitutes actual or constructive, total or partial, eviction from the Leased Premises.
 LESSOR reserves the right to stop any service or utility system, when necessary by reason of accident or emergency, or until necessary repairs have been completed, provided, however, that in each instance of stoppage, LESSOR shall exercise reasonable diligence to eliminate the cause thereof.